2008–09 Reading F.C. season: August

 Reading's league campaign began with a 0–0 draw at promoted Nottingham Forest.
 In a game of few chances, Kevin Doyle came closest for the Royals, glancing a header goalwards from a Stephen Hunt cross, that Forest goalkeeper Paul Smith did well to tip on to the crossbar.

 Two days later, the Royals enjoyed their first victory of the season, as a late Noel Hunt goal, on his competitive debut for Reading, secured a 2–1 victory at Dagenham and Redbridge in the 1st round of the League Cup.
 James Henry had opened the scoring for Reading in the first half, with his first goal for the club, tapping home after Shane Long had beaten the Dagenham goalkeeper to a cross.

 Reading's first home league match followed on 16 August, a game the Royals deservedly won 2–0, Ibrahima Sonko crashing home two headers, one in each half, both from Stephen Hunt corners.

 A week later, the Royals lost a thrilling game 2–4 against Charlton Athletic.
 Matt Holland and Andy Gray's penalty gave the Addicks a 2–0 lead but Ibrahima Sonko kept up his scoring form with a thumping header before half-time.
-Stephen Hunt's retaken penalty completed the comeback for Reading, but further goals for Luke Varney and Hameur Bouazza gave Charlton all three points.
+Stephen Hunt's retaken penalty completed the comeback for Reading, but further goals for Luke Varney and Hamer Bouazza gave Charlton all three points.

 The Royals returned to the Madesjki on 26 August with a thumping 5–1 victory over Luton Town in the League Cup 2nd Round.
 Noel Hunt opened the scoring after nodding in brother Stephen Hunt's cross.
 Soon later it was the other way around, Noel Hunt sliding in a cross and Stephen Hunt slotted home.
 Alex Pearce, Jem Karacan and James Henry all got their first goals for the club.
 A consolation for Luton was scored by Ryan Charles.